lozeone/affiliate/README.md

 - When an action on the site occurs that you consider a "conversion", you need to create a conversion entity.
-The most obvious case for this is a commerce sale, but any action you want to track as a conversion can be done by calling `\Drupal::service('affiliate.manager')->addConversion()`.
+The most obvious case for this is a commerce sale, but any action you want could be a conversion.
-- When calling
-  `addConversion()` A conversion will only be added if the current users device has a valid cookie.
-So you can call this in `hook_entity_insert()` or an event subscriber for the event you want to trigger a conversion and not worry about *if* it should count.

 - Conversions are bundled entities, you can create different bundles/types of conversions with their own rules at `/admin/structure/affiliate/conversion/types`

 - For Instance: a bundle named 'commerce_orders' could add conversions for orders while 'webform_submissions' could add conversions for